 First, considering the preference for domestic childcare (g), women who live in former East Germany have lower preferences for domestic childcare than those in former West Germany.
 Additionally, for Catholic mothers, we observe a higher preference for domestic childcare.
 Second, we find large differences in the distribution of the availability of informal childcare (I) between East and West Germany.
-Only very few households in East Germany rely on informal childcare, see also Footnote 35.
+Only very few households in East Germany rely on informal childcare, see also Footnote 32.
 Focusing on West Germany, the coefficients show that lower educated mothers as well as those not living in urban areas have a higher availability of informal childcare.
+Third, highly educated women and those having primarily worked in a demanding occupation tend to have a lower preference for leisure (α) .